Find Affordable College Courses

 76 Yearly Graduations

 University of Colorado Boulder comes in at #9 on our list of the most popular colleges offering master's degrees in conservation.
 Each year, around 37,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,806 per year, while in-state graduate students, on average, pay $12,168 per year.
-The conservation program at University of Colorado Boulder awarded 76 master's degrees during the 2020-2021 school year.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+The average in-state tuition for full-time undergraduates is $13,910 per year, while in-state graduate students, on average, pay $15,849 per year.
+During the most recent year for which we have data, 76 people received their master's degree in conservation from CU - Boulder.
+Of these students, 72% were women and 15% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in conservation at University of Colorado Boulder make a median salary of 55,058.

 60 Yearly Graduations

 University of Oklahoma Norman Campus is the 10th most popular school in the nation for students seeking a master's degree in conservation.
 Roughly 27,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $8,034 per year.
-For the 2020-2021 academic year, 60 master's degrees were handed out to conservation majors at University of Oklahoma.
-About 40% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $5,070 per year, while in-state graduate students, on average, pay $8,903 per year.
+During the most recent year for which we have data, 60 people received their master's degree in conservation from University of Oklahoma.
+About 48% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+Data shows that University of Oklahoma graduates that hold this degree go on to make a median salary of $55,058.

 #11